Hasan-Alawadi/SnakeGame/README.md

 #this my SnkeGame
-# Have fun :)
-Here's a README template that you can use for Hasan's Snake Game.
-This template includes an overview, instructions for running the game, and details about the game's features:

----

 # Hasan's Snake Game

-A modern twist on the classic Snake Game, Hasan's Snake Game includes unique obstacles that form the name "Hasan's Snake 🐍" within the game grid.
+Snake Game includes unique obstacles that form the name "Hasan's Snake 🐍" within the game grid.
 This project demonstrates JavaScript skills with a focus on DOM manipulation, event handling, and basic game development concepts.

 ## Features